 How Can I Speed Up Weight-Loss During Menopause?

 So you have changed your eating habits and started controlling your food portions.
 You look at yourself in the mirror but fat around your waist and other parts of your body seems to be eternal and impossible to diminish.

-The problem is that though you might have switched to the best diet in the world. but your body needs some moving.
+The problem is that though you might have completely changed your diet, your body needs some moving.
 Exactly – moving!
-Therefore, if you desire to speed up weight-loss during menopause then remember this: physical activities + healthy food = the desired body shape.
+Therefore, if you desire to speed up weight-loss during menopause then remember this: physical activities + healthy food = a healthy body.

-You might confirm that your caloric intake is lower but it means nothing if you spend your whole day on the couch or in a chair.
+You might confirm that your caloric intake is lower but it means little if you spend your whole day on the couch or in a chair.

-Exercises after menopause are very important for women who are eager to trim annoying calories.
+Exercises after menopause are very important for women who are eager to burn calories.

 - Lower risks of heart attack, metabolic syndrome, and other cardiovascular diseases

 - Improve insulin resistance

 - Assist bowels to work well